lgalke/lgalke.github.io/about.md

 Since September 2024, Lukas is an Assistant Professor for Data Science and Advanced Machine Learning at the University of Southern Denmark in Odense.
-From 2022 to 2024, he was a Postdoctoral Researcher with the Max Planck Institute for Psycholinguistics in Nijmegen, Netherlands Between 2017 to 2021, Lukas was a Doctoral Researcher with Kiel University and with ZBW -- Leibniz Information Centre for Economics, Kiel and Hamburg, Germany.
+From 2022 to 2024, he was a Postdoctoral Researcher with the Max Planck Institute for Psycholinguistics in Nijmegen, Netherlands.
+Between 2017 to 2021, Lukas was a Doctoral Researcher with Kiel University and with ZBW -- Leibniz Information Centre for Economics, Kiel and Hamburg, Germany.